3dverse/demo-ifc-next/README.md

 You will see a *Main Scene* element appears.
 Click on it and then on the right pane click on the *Asset UUID* section.
 This will copy the UUID of your scene which will be of use for the next step.

 ### Get access to your Project and your scene
-To get access to your Project and your scene you need to get a token for all and pass it in your web application config file.
+To get access to your Project and your scene you need to get a token for all and pass it in your web application config file located at `src/utils/config.js`.
 #### Scene UUID
 If you already copied your Scene UUID you can skip the next instruction.
 Otherwise:
 - Go to *Asset Browser* -> *Public* folder, and click on *Main Scene*.
 On the right pane, click on the *Asset UUID* section to copy it.
+- Edit this line with the Scene UUID you just copied: `export const mainSceneUUID = %YOUR_MAIN_SCENE_UUID%;`

 #### Public token
 - Go to *API Access* and copy your public token
+- Edit this line with the Scene UUID you just copied: `export const publicToken = %YOUR_PUBLIC_TOKEN%;`

 ### Preprocess your IFC file
 Place your IFC file in `public/data/ifc` and run the following commands: